openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-http.md

 flush(callback: AsyncCallback\<void\>): void

-Flushes data in the cache to the file system so that the cached data can be accessed in the next HTTP request.
+Flushes cached data to the file system so that the data can be accessed in the next HTTP request.
 This API uses an asynchronous callback to return the result.
 Cached data includes the response header (header), response body (result), cookies, request time (requestTime), and response time (responseTime).

 **System capability**: SystemCapability.Communication.NetStack